yihui/yihui.org/content/en/2019-07-16-romain-lesur.md

 ## What made Romain a great collaborator of mine

 [I have admitted that](/en/2018/02/career-crisis/) I'm a terrible person to collaborate with.
 Usually I tend to do most of the work on my own, and do not collaborate with other people substantially.
-I have reviewed and merged many pull requests on Github, but these projects typically have only one absolute owner (me).
+I have reviewed and merged many pull requests on GitHub, but these projects typically have only one absolute owner (me).
 I think **pagedown** is the first project in which I have communicated with a co-author frequently and haven't made all the decisions only by myself.
 There are a few reasons why I regarded Romain as a great collaborator to me:

 1. His skill set complements mine perfectly.
 I know R Markdown and HTML Widgets well, and he knows Paged.js and Pandoc Lua filters.
 Since he joined me in the work of **pagedown**, I lost the motivation to learn more about Paged.js and Pandoc filters.
 Besides, he read the Chrome Developer Protocol and [single-handedly wrote](https://github.com/rstudio/pagedown/pull/30) the wonderful `pagedown::chrome_print()` function.
 I confess that this is still a mystery to me, and I'm unable to reach the depth in these technologies as Romain did.
 He has submitted [many other pull requests](https://github.com/rstudio/pagedown/pulls?q=is%3Apr+author%3ARLesur) to **pagedown**, and I often merged them with awe (e.g., [#16](https://github.com/rstudio/pagedown/pull/16), [#21](https://github.com/rstudio/pagedown/pull/21), [#43](https://github.com/rstudio/pagedown/pull/43), and [#48](https://github.com/rstudio/pagedown/pull/48)).
 In particular, my jaw dropped when I saw he reinvented the Chapman & Hall/CRC book style and the Journal of Statistical Software style with CSS.
 Epic magic!
 That was perfect timing for [my rstudio::conf(2019) talk](https://resources.rstudio.com/rstudio-conf-2019/pagedown-creating-beautiful-pdfs-with-r-markdown-and-css).